-Attach the actuator to the bracket as shown in the illustration.
+Attach the actuator to the bracket as shown in Figure 2.
 No gasket or washer is used between the actuator and the bracket surface.
 Torque the screws to 80 to 100 lb-in (9.0 to 11.3 N·m).
-Attach the mounting bracket and actuator assembly to the engine as shown.
 Note the direction of the rotation arrow.